iscb-dc-rsg/iscb-dc-rsg.github.io/_pages/workshop2017.md

 # Contact

-If you have any questions about the meeting, please contact [Keith Hughitt](mailto://khughitt@umd.edu).
+If you have any questions about the meeting, please contact [Keith Hughitt](mailto://khughitt@umd.edu), or any of the other [DC-RSG oranizers](https://iscb-dc-rsg.github.io/organizers/).

 # Flyer